Accelerate React: 6 Proven Tips for Optimizing Core Web Vitals

 const MarkdownPreview = lazy(() => import('./MarkdownPreview.js'));

-2) Create Two Versions of Components: Simple and Rich
+2) Create Two Versions of Components: Simple and Full

-Even if a component or its content is important for SEO or accessibility, it doesn't mean it has to be in full visual quality at the initial render.
-Especially if the component is not visible in the first viewport.
+Even if a component or its content is important for SEO or accessibility, it doesn't mean it needs to be fully rendered on the first paint.
+Especially if the component isn't visible in the initial viewport.

-Optimization by splitting into a simple and a rich component is particularly effective for elements that repeat multiple times on a page.
-These are typically landing pages, product listings, or other offerings, as you see in the image:
+Optimization by splitting into simple and rich components is particularly effective for elements that appear multiple times on a page.
+These are typically navigation pages, product listings, or other offers, as illustrated:

-Example of replacing a simple component with a rich one Example of a component that, at page load, provides only SEO-important data.
+Example of a component that, when the page loads, provides only SEO-important data.
 This state is visually hidden from the user.
-The "rich variant" is activated when the component enters the viewport.
+The "rich variant" activates when the component enters the viewport.

 3) Use <Suspense>

-The <Suspense> tag in React is primarily used for displaying placeholder content while lazy components are loading.
+The <Suspense> tag is primarily used in React to display placeholder content while lazy components are loading.

-However, its hidden superpower is that <Suspense> enables concurrent rendering.
-This allows you to divide the page and its components into important and less important parts.
+However, its hidden superpower is enabling concurrent rendering.
+The page and its components can thus be divided into more and less critical parts.

-Visualization of a split react component tree Component tree split using the <Suspense> tag.
-The red components are marked as less important by this tag.
+Component tree split using the <Suspense> tag.
+Red components are marked as less important by this tag.

 In the case of SSR (server-side rendering), the effect of the <Suspense> tag is absolutely crucial.

-Hydration, the moment when server-side generated code is brought to life on the client side in the browser, is almost always a lengthy JavaScript task, so using <Suspense> helps.
+Hydration, which is the moment when server-side generated code comes alive on the client side in the browser, is almost always a long JavaScript task, so using <Suspense> helps.

 But beware!
-Never wrap a large block with this tag, only smaller parts.
-Also, use <Suspense> sparingly for elements visible in the first viewport.
-Otherwise, it might be counterproductive.
+Never wrap large blocks with this tag, only smaller parts.
+Also, use <Suspense> sparingly for elements visible in the initial viewport, as it may otherwise be counterproductive.

 4) Watch Out for Hydration Errors

-At the end of hydration, a check is performed to see if the resulting element tree (DOM) corresponds to the server state.
-If not, an error occurs and a message is displayed:
+At the end of hydration, verification occurs to ensure the resulting element tree (DOM) matches the state on the server.
+If not, an error is reported:

-At that moment, React invalidates all components on the page, and their update is carried out by client-side JavaScript, which degrades performance and can unpleasantly delay the LCP metric.
+At that moment, React invalidates all components on the page, triggering their update with client-side JavaScript, worsening performance and potentially delaying the LCP metric.

 5) Be Cautious with useEffect()

-useEffect isn't always asynchronous.
-If a user triggers an input (for example, a click), all React code is executed synchronously, including "effect hooks."
+useEffect is not always asynchronous.
+If a user triggers an input (such as a click), all React code is executed synchronously, including "effect hooks".

-If the hook is used to defer a task to the next rendering cycle, you need to use setTimeout or another method.
+If the hook is used to actually defer a task to the next render cycle, you need to use setTimeout or another method.

 useEffect(() => {